 Shissler Recreation Center Preschool Ceramics Class Teachers: Sarah Gregory and Ellen Scolnic ASI Spring 2016 Time: Thursdays, 9am-11am Dates: January 28-April 14 2016.
 Students: 21 These lessons are intended to … Continue reading Shissler Lesson Plans

 Materials: Clay Feddling Knife Measuring Sticks Glaze Directions: Knead clay several times to get out air bubbles.
-Use a rolling pin to roll clay out to about 1/8 an … Continue reading Clay Turkey Trivet
+Use a rolling pin to roll clay out to about 1/8 an inch … Continue reading Clay Turkey Trivet